LONG TERM ENGLISH OVERVIEW - Please click

 Children at the end of Key Stage 1 (Year 2) and Key Stage 2 (Year 6) sit a spelling, grammar and punctuation test.

 Children are provided with age appropriate spellings to learn each week and the children are tested upon these spellings.
-The children this year are starting a new spelling scheme 'Read, Write Inc' which allows for spelling practise in school everyday.
+We follow the Oxford Owl scheme which allows for spelling practise in school everyday.

 In school we follow LCP Phonics and Letters and Sounds.